Paddy-coy/Color_Toggler/README.md

-# Color Toggler
+# Random Background Color
-this is a color toggler which switches from light mode to darkmode as the user toggles on the button
+This is a background color button which switches to other different background colors based on when it is clicked